Unbiunio/Unbiunio/README.md

 ### About Me

 I'm  a passionate data scientist with a love for Data and AI.
-But in my spare time, you'll find me enjoying motorsports like MotoGP and Formula 1 or playing futsal with my firends .
+But in my spare time, you'll find me enjoying motorsports like MotoGP and Formula 1 or playing futsal with my friends .
 I also love food and cooking for others.
-I really enjoy it when my friends come over and get to taste my delicious menu 😋..
+I really enjoy it when my friends come over and get to taste my delicious menus 😋..

 # 🏍️ #🏎️ #⚽ #👨‍🍳